 You can watch the full Gran Turismo 7 announcement trailer below.

-Gran Turismo 7 Career mode and features
+Gran Turismo 7 Features

 Before the new trailer went live, GT founder Kazunori Yamauchi revealed that Career mode will be returning in their upcoming title.
 This is the first time since 2013, and they added that it should make fans of the high-octane racing series “very happy”.